 Restore Windows 10 to a previous date

 If the touchpad was working great a couple of days ago and you are not sure what went wrong, you can use the Restore point feature to restore your PC to a previous date.
-Please refer to our how to restore your Windows 10 PC to a previous date guide for step-by-step instructions.
+Please refer to our how to restore your Windows 10 PC to an earlier date guide for step-by-step instructions.

 Method 7 of 7